klaytn/kips/README.md

+# Branch name will be changed

+We will change the `master` branch to `main` at Nov 1, 2022.
+After change branch policy, please check your local or forked repository settings.

 ## Klaytn Improvement Proposals (KIPs)

 Klaytn Improvement Proposals (KIPs) describe standards for the Klaytn platform, including core protocol specifications, client APIs, and contract standards.